The eCommerce landscape is ever-changing, and website owners must keep adapting and evolving to stay competitive.

 Terms and Conditions

 Creating terms and conditions helps protect your website from lawsuits, consumer complaints, and acts of infringement on your rights as an eCommerce site owner.
-That’s why it’s vital that yours include all of the necessary clauses in a way that is accessible and understandable for your users.
+That’s why yours must include all of the necessary clauses in a way that is accessible and understandable for your users.

 - Contact information